kevin-rounsavelle/wp-cms-importer/README.md

 if the global config variable 'WP_CMS_SILENT' is set to OFF (default), the messages that are outputted during the conversion process can be used directly in your JS functions for client status messages.

-Another use for this script is converting all image references in the imported WP content from locallly saved files to CDN distributed images.
+Another use for this script is converting all image references in the imported WP content from locally saved files to CDN distributed images.

-Adding a simple PHP str_replace statement right after LINE #430 in the **cleanImages()** function to replace the root site URL with the CDN url provides this functionality
+Adding a new simple PHP str_replace statement right after LINE #430 in the **cleanImages()** function to replace the root site URL with the CDN url provides this functionality.

 Example: